Kadathanadan Ambadi: Plot

 The movie is based on Kerala's traditional Vadakkanpattu (The Northern Ballad Folklore).
-The fictional story is about Kadathanadan Ambadi who wants to avenge his father - Thacholi Manikoth Othenan Kuruppu's death and retrieve the sacred sword Bhadravaal and Sacred Thread, which were missing since the death of Thacholi Othenan.
+The fictional story is about Kadathanadan Ambadi who wants to avenge the death of his father - Thacholi Manikoth Othenan Kuruppu - and retrieve the sacred sword Bhadravaal and Sacred Thread, which have been missing since the death of Thacholi Othenan.

-Kadathanadan Ambadi, along with his Mentor-Martial arts Guru sets out investigating the mysterious disappearance of the sword.
-They suspect a Muslim Manager of their household who went missing since that day.
-While searching, they reached a kingdom, whose ruler was a mysterious Black Magician called Kowliya.
-The Magician Ruler Kowliya used to send his eagle to search for each's day beautiful lady, to be sacrificed each day for strengthening the King.
+Kadathanadan Ambadi, along with his mentor and martial arts guru sets out to investigate the mysterious disappearance of the sword.
+They suspect a Muslim manager of their household who has been missing since that day.
+While searching, they reach a kingdom, whose ruler is a mysterious Black Magician called Kowliya.
+Kowliya used to send his eagle to search for each's day beautiful lady, to be sacrificed each day for strengthening the King.
 In that process, the eagle settled on a house whose lady's marriage was fixed on that day.
 The soldiers dragged the girl and brought her to the sacrifice pit, only to be saved by Ambadi, who killed the King.